About the Talent

 Q: What other websites host Cosmic Dash comics?

 Q: How long does it take to draw a page?

-A: When conditions are favorable, I can bust out a couple of pages a day.
+A: When conditions are favorable, I can bust out a couple of pencilled pages in a day.
 Conditions are generally not favorable, though.

 Q: How far ahead is all of this planned out?

 A: I try to establish a buffer for each story of a few comics, but sometimes circumstances cause me to burn through my backlog.
 The comic itself operates on what I call a flexible continuity.
 I have many stories planned, but their placement can change.
 If you are a stickler for continuity, embrace the timeline page.

 Q: What are some of the resources you’ve used for the comic?

 A: Huge thanks to Synduo for the cleaning up of the Cosmic Dash logo concept into the current logo.
 I used screen tones by Psychobob in the first three episodes of Volume Zero, since then I’ve developed my own screen tones that I use exclusively.
 Many of the fonts I used in Volume Zero, aside from my hand-written style, are from Blambot or dafont.
 I try to use open-source fonts.
 Start with episodes four and five I stopped using freeware fonts.